What does being patient-centric really - truly - mean?

 Pharma companies and patient advocacy groups (PAGs) can help each other

-Cancer Research appreciate that the relationship between advocacy and pharma needs to develop and are planning a strategy to engage more and appropriately with pharma.
-Advocacy groups can communicate with patients about clinical trials, help to identify the hard-to-find patient cohorts and provide valuable insights at any stage of the clinical journey.
+Cancer Research appreciates that the relationship between advocacy and pharma needs to develop and are planning a strategy to engage more and appropriately with pharma.
+Advocacy groups can communicate with patients about clinical trials, help to identify the hard-to-find patient cohorts, and provide valuable insights at any stage of the clinical journey.

 One leading pharma company ran a survey with PAGs and acted on the results by producing guidance on the contracting process, running workshops on the health technology assessment process and social media campaigns, and creating a patient charter to annually check their progress and standards.